1. Welcome.

 OAuth Authentication.

-Please refer to the OAuth authentication document.
+Please consult the OAuth authentication document.

 REST API.